MarcoHengstenberg/forthehorde/README.md

 # For the hooooorde
 ## This is my basic grunt setup for front end development

 May it be useful for each and everyone around the world.
-I have commented on as much as possible and as few as I hope was needed to keep the files from being a comment-mess with no real content.
+I have commented on as much as possible and as little as I hope was needed to keep the files from being a comment-mess with no real content.

+**Update (23.09.2014):** As I have not come around updating the repo until yesterday since my last deploy in... errr... well... long ago...
+I have to update the readme, now, as well.

 ### What's in this for me